ibm-cloud-docs/discovery-data/collections.md

 ## Uploading data
 {: #upload-data}

 Use this option to upload data you stored locally.
 Only documents supported by {{site.data.keyword.discoveryshort}} are crawled; all others are ignored.
+The file size limit for uploading data is 32MB.
 {: shortdesc}

 For a list of file types that you can upload to {{site.data.keyword.discoveryshort}}, see [Supported file types and general requirements](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).
 After the upload begins, the **Activity** tab opens and updates as documents are added to the collection.
 Your collection is finished processing when the status indicates `Processing finished.
 Updated documents are ready for you.`.